egXcoder/Study-Repository/oop/readme.md

 its considered the foundation concepts in oop (Abstraction ..
 Polymorphism ..
 Inheritance ..
 Encapsulation)

+## Composition Over Inheritance

+oop encourage modularity. hence composition. unless inheritance is short then its fine but if to grow then have to refactor it to composition.

+## Identity And State

+- identity is who the object is (unique reference, doesn’t change)
+- state is what the object currently knows/contains (changes over time).
+- Behavior often depends on state

 ## SOLID

 These are 5 guidelines for designing maintainable OOP systems: